Counseling Frequently Asked Questions

 When should a student seek counseling?

-A student usually seeks counseling when the problem or the emotional discomfort tells you something needs attention or interferes with your ability to focus or enjoy activities.
-Don't suffer needlessly; counseling is an expression of self caring.
+A student usually seeks counseling when the problem interferes with your ability to focus on your schoolwork or enjoy daily activities.
+Don't suffer needlessly; counseling is an expression of self-caring.

 How does a student make an appointment at counseling services?